UBene/HW_srs_sg380/readme.md

 7. Think of a good *`name`* for your setup and make new branch called `name_microscope`

-8. Make a new folder `name_microscope` and within that folder create (even better to copy near_field_microscope and make the adjustments):
+8. Make a new folder `name_microscope` and within that folder create (even better to copy `generic_microscope` and make the adjustments):
    1. an empty `__init__.py` file

    2. `app.py` which will be the main file